starlord-31/Garbage-classification-mlops/README.md

 ## Project Overview

+Proper classification of garbage is essential for efficient waste management and recycling.
+Traditionally, this process is manual, time-consuming, and error-prone due to the large volume and diversity of waste materials.
+Misclassification leads to contamination of recyclable materials, higher processing costs, and environmental harm.

-This project is an end-to-end MLOps pipeline for garbage image classification, combining data processing, model training, deployment, monitoring, and continuous evaluation for robust production readiness.
+Automating garbage classification with AI-powered image recognition can significantly enhance accuracy, speed, and scalability.
+However, building such an AI system requires careful coordination of data processing, model training, deployment infrastructure, monitoring, and continuous evaluation to ensure consistent performance in real-world conditions.

+This project addresses these challenges by applying comprehensive MLOps practices to develop a robust garbage classification pipeline.
+This pipeline improves classification accuracy while providing production-ready deployment and monitoring solutions, enabling efficient and reliable waste sorting at scale.

 **Note:** Large folders (`mlruns/`, `models/`, `prometheus-3.5.0.linux-amd64/`) are stored on Google Drive and must be downloaded separately.

 ---